Nepenthes rajah x robcantleyi Potted

 First introduced July 2020.
 It has taken decades of dedicated work to produce this dream hybrid.
 The female parent is a Nepenthes rajah, which is one of the four clones donated in-vitro from the Royal Botanic Gardens Kew in the 1990s.
 The male parent is the giant black Nepenthes robcantleyi, with the cultivar name ‘King of Spades'.
 We only have a few available.
+This is a tissue culture plant.

 Sun: Grow on sunny windowsills with at least three hours of direct sun, in greenhouses, or in a terrarium with fluorescent light